osiastedian/syscoin-info-api/README.md

 - This returns total supply calculated on both UTXO and NEVM blockchain in plaintext.

+### `GET /circulatingsupply`

+- This returns circulating supply calculated by TotalSupply - Treasury balance.

 ### `GET /triggerRecordSupply`

-- Normally total supply is calculated and recorded when new block hash is detected.
+- Normally total supply and circulating supply are calculated and recorded when new block hash is detected.
 - This endpoints acts as manual trigger in calculation.

 ### `GET /health`